-The yellow soapfish is a species of marine fish that inhabits shallow waters in the Western Atlantic Ocean, ranging from the coast of North Carolina to Brazil, including the Gulf of Mexico and the Caribbean Sea.
+The yellow soapfish (Diploprion bifasciatum), also called two-banded soapfish or barred soapfish, is a species of marine fish that inhabits shallow waters in the Western Atlantic Ocean, ranging from the coast of North Carolina to Brazil, including the Gulf of Mexico and the Caribbean Sea.
+They are named for their ability to excrete a soapy substance when threatened or stressed.

 This amazing fish species is known for its striking yellow coloration and unique behavior, including being highly territorial and occupying a single location for extended periods.
-Found in coral reefs, rocky areas, and seagrass beds, the Yellow Soapfish is an essential part of the ecosystem in these delicate marine habitats.
+Found in coral reefs, rocky areas, and seagrass beds, the Yellow Soapfish is an essential part of the ecosystem.

 Appearance

-The yellow soapfish has a striking appearance with a bright yellow body and a distinctive black spot at the base of its pectoral fin.
-This species also has a small and elongated body that can grow up to 25 cm long.
-The body is compressed from the sides and has a pointed head.
+The yellow soapfish has a striking appearance with a bright yellow body and a distinctive black spot at the base of its pectoral fin (or on the middle of body).
+The body is compressed from the sides with a pointed head and a rounded tail, with fleshy median fins.
+The dorsal, anal, and tail fin provide stability, maneuverability, and propulsion.

 Apart from the black spot near its pectoral fin, this species has a dark stripe on the base of its tail, which can sometimes be faint or absent.
-The coloration of the Yellow Soapfish can vary depending on its mood and environment.
-In other words, it may appear brighter when the fish is excited or threatened.
+The coloration varies depending on their mood and environment, it may appear brighter when the fish is excited or threatened.

 Habitat

-As mentioned earlier, the yellow soapfish is typically found in shallow waters, such as coral reefs, rocky areas, and seagrass beds, often hiding in crevices or under ledges during the day and becoming more active at night.
+They are typically found in warm shallow waters, often hiding in crevices or under ledges such as coral reefs, rocky areas, and seagrass beds, during the day and becoming more active at night.

 They are most commonly found in warm, tropical waters with good water quality, ranging from the coast of North Carolina to Brazil, including the Gulf of Mexico and the Caribbean Sea.